rsdn/CodeJam/PerfTests/docs/Overview.md

 message.

-List of metrics used in competition run can be set up via configuration API, see "Configuration system" section for more.
+List of metrics used in competition run can be set up via configuration API, see "Configuration system" section.

-### Source annotations

-Each member of competition should be annotated with expected values for each metric used in competition.
-By default metric limits are performed via c# attributes but there may be other metric storage providers.
-Out of the box there's XML annotation provider that allows to store source annotations as embedded XML resources. *--Future releases--* will include public api for third-party storage providers to enable advanced scenarios such as storing results from all runs in a database.

-The annotations may be applied by developer or added (and updated) automatically depending on competition configuration.
-Check [Source Annotations](SourceAnnotations.md) document for more.

 ### Competition runner

 There are `Competition.Run()` methods that should be used instead of BenchmarkDotNet's `BenchmarkRunner.Run()` method.
 This is required because CodeJam.Perftest extends default benchmark execution logic in a miltiple ways.
 As example, single competition run may include multiple benchmark runs performed after metric limit adjustment or simply to ignore occasionally out-of-limit runs that are common on cloud VMs or on a low-end hardware.

 In fact, there are multiple competition runner classes.
 There's one for each test framework supported and also there is a `ConsoleCompetition` runner that allows to run perftests as a console app.
 All runners do expose same public API so you can switch from one test framework to another by changing a reference to the unit-test-integration assembly (as example, from `CodeJam.PerfTests.NUnit` to `CodeJam.PerfTests.xUnit`).

+### Source annotations

+Each member of competition should be annotated with expected values for each metric used in competition.
+By default metric limits are performed via c# attributes but there may be other metric storage providers.
+Out of the box there's XML annotation provider that allows to store source annotations as embedded XML resources. *--Future releases--* will include public API for third-party storage providers to enable advanced scenarios such as storing results from all runs in a database.

+The annotations may be applied by developer or added (and updated) automatically depending on competition configuration.
+Check [Source Annotations](SourceAnnotations.md) document for more.

 ### Configuration system